commerce-docs/pbmodules/README.md

 1. Navigate to where you want to create your Page Builder module.
 1. Enter `pbmodules` at the command prompt and follow the instructions.

-Details for about this tool will be added soon.
+Details about this tool will be added soon.